 The standard is Not Applicable as the agency does not contract for the housing of its inmates.
-However, the agency meets the mandates of this standard with contractual agreements that incorporate the language requiring contractors to adopt and comply with PREA standards.
-The auditor reviewed the agencies standard contract for confinement of inmates, which mandates that the Vendor comply with the Prison Rape Elimination Act of 2003 and the National Standards to prevent, detect and respond to prison rape as contained in 28 CFR, Part 115.
-Additionally, the Vendor agrees that the State or its representative shall have the right to examine any of the Vendor's records that relate to the contract.
+The auditor reviewed the agencies standard contract for confinement of inmates, which mandates that vendors comply with the Prison Rape Elimination Act of 2003 and the National Standards to prevent, detect and respond to prison rape as contained in 28 CFR, Part 115.
+Additionally, the vendor must agree that the State or its representative shall have the right to examine any of the vendor's records that relate to the contract.